-By earning your Bachelor of Science in Nursing (BSN) degree, you open the door to a wide range of career opportunities and further your knowledge and skill as a nurse.
+By earning your BSN, you open the door to a wide range of career opportunities in which you can further your knowledge and skill as a nurse.

-While an associate’s degree in nursing (ADN) is the minimum educational credential needed to work as a registered nurse, baccalaureate-educated nurses typically earn more responsibility, supervisory roles, and as a result, higher salaries over the span of their careers.
+While an associate’s degree in nursing (ADN) is the minimum educational credential needed to work as a registered nurse, baccalaureate-educated nurses typically earn more responsibility through supervisory roles, and as a result, they earn higher salaries over the span of their careers.

 A New Standard